vitessio/website/content/en/docs/15.0/user-guides/migration/cutover.md

 #### After a successful cutover

-If the cutover was successful, the MoveTables --Complete command will do the following:
+If the cutover was successful, the MoveTables Complete command will do the following:

 ```
-vtctldclient --server vtctld.host:15999 LegacyVtctlCommand -- MoveTables --dry_run Complete targetkeyspace.workflowname
+vtctlclient --server vtctld.host:15999 MoveTables -- --dry_run Complete targetkeyspace.workflowname
 ```

 1. Drop the tables involved in the MoveTables in the original keyspace (sourcekeyspace)